falconair/falconair.github.com/_posts/2015-01-30-composingcontracts.md

 val msft = stock("MSFT")
 ```

-The paper describes a new language, made up of two types of combinators: contracts and observbales.
+The paper describes a new language, made up of two types of combinators: contracts and observables.
 These combinators can be combined, as shown above, to describe instruments in one line, what may have taken days, weeks or even months to implement using typical methods.

 ### Implementation